- Anyone between the ages of 15 and 29 as of January 1st

 - Provincially, events are held throughout the year and members are free to participate in as much or as little as they are willing and able to, within their own schedule.

 - Like anything else in life, what members get out of the program is directly proportional to what they put in.
 So don’t be shy – get out to events and reap the benefits that membership offers!

+- JFAO provides opportunities for young people of all backgrounds, but especially those in rural Ontario, to take on the challenge of exploring their individual talents and potential to develop personally while being involved in improving their communities, networking, and having fun.
 Members are guided by the motto “Building Communities.
 Building Leaders”, the mission “to build rural leaders through personal growth, travel, experiences, and community betterment,” and the vision “our vision is for rural youth to connect, build, and develop leaders for strong communities,” as they conduct positive social and educational activities which satisfy their personal needs and interests while directing service projects which meet the needs of their community.

-Programs and opportunities provided by JFAO and its affiliated clubs help members to develop a sense of social and environmental responsibility, the ability to provide effective leadership, and an awareness of good citizenship within the community and world around them.
+- Programs and opportunities provided by JFAO and its affiliated clubs help members to develop a sense of social and environmental responsibility, the ability to provide effective leadership, and an awareness of good citizenship within the community and world around them.